MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Completed:**

-     - All completed Request has to moved in Completed Stage, After the Visa Request process is completed.
+     - All completed Request are moved to Completed Stage, After the Visa Request process is completed. and use to track the request status.

 | [Home](#human-resource-management) | [Main](#travel) | [Back](#visa-request-1) |